Dashboard Member settings

 The processing is:

-• necessary to provide confidential counselling, advice, support or other similar confidential service
+• necessary to provide confidential counselling, advice, or support, or another similar confidential service

 • necessary for reason of substantial public interest, and